Fishest/school/notes/computer.vision.rst

 * *edge detect*

   Used to detect edges in an image.
+This also computes the Laplacian of an image (second derivative).

 .. code-block:: clojure